SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/connector-device.md

 Example usage:  `invalidateRegistrationById F7DqjmW3Yy`

-This operation will invalidate the LWM2M registration with the ID F7DqjmW3Yy.
+This command invalidates the LWM2M registration with the ID F7DqjmW3Yy.